software-students-fall2022/python-package-exercise-project-3-team-9/README.md

 A little exercise to create a Python package, build it, test it, distribute it, and use it.
 See [instructions](./instructions.md) for details.

-## Pypassgen - A simple password generator
+## pypassgenNYU - A simple password generator

-Pypassgen has 4 functions that assist the user in creating their passwords:
+pypassgenNYU has 4 functions that assist the user in creating their passwords:

 1. Generating a random password based on the user's input criteria (e.g., all numeric, all alphabetic, uppercase, etc.)